yahm23/equitas-fe/README.md

 ### Restrictions!

- - MaterialUI, momentJS and your own CSS and JS skills are all you can use
+ - MaterialUI, momentJS, moment-timezone and your own CSS and JS skills are all you can use
  - Do not play with the API call - data is the data!
  - Do not spend more than 3 hours on this